ankane/mapkick.js/README.md

 ## Installation

+Mapkick supports Mapbox and MapLibre.

+### Mapbox

-Mapkick uses [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/guides/).
-You must first [create a Mapbox account](https://account.mapbox.com/auth/signup/) to get an access token.
+First, [create a Mapbox account](https://account.mapbox.com/auth/signup/) to get an access token.

 Download [mapkick.js](https://unpkg.com/mapkick) and add in the `<head>` of your HTML file: